powerfulwp/local-delivery-drivers-for-woocommerce/README.txt

 ## Drivers ready delivery notes.
 With this feature, delivery drivers can easily add notes to orders.

+## Proof of Delivery.
+* Signature - The driver can sign the customer as a proof of delivery.
+* Photo - The driver can take a photo as proof of delivery.

+## What does the customer see?
+The customer can see the driver’s details and the proof of delivery in his emails and in the order page in his account.

+* Driver details - The customer gets the driver’s name and photo.
+* Call the driver - The customer can easily call the driver.
+* Driver vehicle details - The customer gets the vehicle type, and license number.
+* Signature - The customer can see his signature.
+* Proof of delivery - The customer can see the photo that the driver took.

 ## Drivers Commissions.
 Delivery drivers can see their deliveries commissions, and the admin has a full drivers’ commission report sorting by dates.